DavAug/chi/docs/source/getting_started/fitting_models_to_data.rst

 but that they also depend on the administered dosing regimen, :math:`r`.
-This can make it tedious to define log-posteriors, especially when you are inferring parameters across measurements of multiple individuals with difference dosing regimens.
+This can make it tedious to define log-posteriors, especially when you are inferring parameters across measurements of multiple individuals with different dosing regimens.

 To simplify the process of constructing a :class:`LogPosterior`, we have implemented the :class:`chi.ProblemModellingController`.